jrief/django-formset/docs/source/buttons.rst

 * ``toggleClass("foo")`` toggles the CSS class "foo" on the button class.
 * ``confirm("A question?")`` opens a confirmation popup with the given message string together with a "Cancel" and an "OK" button.
 If the user clicks on "Cancel", the action chain is interrupted.
-  This action typically preceeds the ``submit``-action to prompt the user for confirmation.
+  This action typically precedes the ``submit``-action to prompt the user for confirmation.
 * ``alertOnError`` typically is added after the ``!~`` operator.
 In case the form submission generated an non-form-validation error, for instance "permission denied", this error is shown in an alert box.
 * ``emit("event name")`` emit a named event to the DOM.
 * ``intercept`` intercepts the response object after submission and prints it onto the console.
-This is only useful for debugging purpose.
+This is only useful for debugging purposes.
 * ``clearErrors`` clears all error annotations from a previously failed form validation.
 * ``noop`` does nothing and can be used as a placeholder.

 By combining these button actions, we gain a huge set of possibilities to improve the user experience.
-If for instance, form processing takes more than say one second, we shall somehow signalize to the user that the submission might take some time.
+If for instance, form processing takes more than say one second, we shall somehow signal to the user that the submission might take some time.
 This is where the ``spinner`` action renders a spinning wheel.
 After a successful submission, we might want to signalize to the user that everything is okay, before proceeding to the next page without notification.
 This is where the ``okay`` action displays an animated tick.
 In case of an unsuccessful submission attempt, we might